WoltjenLab/MHcut/README.md

 - *MHseq1*/*MHseq2*: sequences of the MH.
 - *pamMot*: the number of PAM motives in a valid location, no matter how unique the protospacer is.
 - *bestPamHet*: the smallest heterology, i.e. distance between a valid PAM and both MH ends.
 For quick filtering only.
 For more flexibility use the information in the "guide" file.
+- *guidesNoOT*: the number of guides that have no off-target MH.
+- *guidesMinOT*: the number of off-target MH for the guide which have the least amount of off-target MH.

 ### The "guide" file